jasonjac2/OneMoreWiki/Tools.md

 Each OneNote notebook maintains its own recycle bin.
 This can be cleared from the OneNote History menu.

+_The backup feature must be enabled in OneNote options and run at least once in order for the report to show useful information._

 _Note that the detailed page analysis, especially when done over all sections in a notebook, can take some time to generate and result in a very large report page._

 ## Archive